xp44mm/Notebook/Functional Programming in JavaScript Part 2. Get functional.md

 # Chapter 3.
 Few data structures, many operations

 ## 3.1.
-Understanding your application’s control flow
+Understanding your application's control flow

 The path a program takes to arrive at a solution is known as its *control flow*.